lin826/PR-reviewer-agent-demo/data/labels/20250611_moatless_claude-4-sonnet-20250514/pylint-dev__pylint-6903.md

 Redundant.
-Mislead by issue description.
+Mislead by issue description, which suggests making edits in 2 locations.